muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

     path: storage/data
 ```

-Influxdb StorageClass (optional in this case)
+influxdb-storageClass.yaml (optional in this case)

 ```yaml
 ---